-Incompetent cervix - is a medical condition in which the cervix begins to dilate (widen) and efface (thin) before the pregnancy has reached term.
+Incompetent cervix - is a medical condition in which a pregnant woman's cervix begins to dilate (widen) and efface (thin) before her pregnancy has reached term.
 Cervical incompetence may cause miscarriage or preterm birth during the second and third trimesters.

-Intrauterine growth restriction (IUGR) - is a fetal weight that is below the 10th percentile for gestational age as determined by an ultrasound.
+Intrauterine growth restriction (IUGR) - is a fetal weight that is below the 10 percentile for gestational age as determined by an ultrasound.
 This can also be called small for gestational age (SGA) or fetal growth restriction.
 Large for gestational age (LGA) is a term used to describe babies who are born weighing more than the 90th percentile for their gestational age, meaning that they weigh more than 90 percent of all babies of the same gestational age.